 Course overview

-On this course you’ll cover all the essential functions of management, operations and human resources (HR), developing a wide-ranging knowledge of organisations and their business environment.
+You'll study the essential functions of management, operations and HR, build a professional portfolio, and develop a wide-ranging knowledge of organisations and the business environment.

 About this course

-You’ll also have the chance to expand your knowledge and experience by going on an international study trip, where flights and accommodation will be funded by the University.
-Previous students have flown to Amsterdam, Netherlands, visiting the Amsterdam Stock Exchange, the Port of Rotterdam, Heineken Brewery and the Gassan Diamond Factory.
+You'll have the chance to go on a study trip abroad.
+Previous students have been to the Netherlands, visiting the Amsterdam Stock Exchange, Port of Rotterdam, Heineken Brewery and Gassan Diamond Factory.

-- Your lecturers have extensive global business experience, industry contacts and research experience.
+• Learn from the experts.
+Your lecturers have years of global business experience, industry contacts and research experience.

-- Develop your professional portfolio.
-You’ll gain a strong mix of professional skills and experience, preparing you for a successful career.
+• Develop your portfolio.
+You’ll gain skills and experience, preparing you for a successful professional career.

 Accreditation